I remember feeling completely numb all the time.

 When I was depressed it was really difficult to explain to people what I was feeling or what was going on with me.

 However, keeping it bottled up only made it worse and after months of pretending like I was fine I ended up having a spectacular breakdown.
+It is important to focus on continuing medical education and knowing as much about the technical aspects of your health as it is to know yourself.

 Sometimes just admitting that you’re struggling and don’t feel like yourself can be a relief.